custom-components/pyscript/docs/new_features.rst

 - Entities ``DOMAIN.ENTITY`` now support a virtual method ``SERVICE`` (eg, ``DOMAIN.ENTITY.SERVICE()``) that calls the service ``DOMAIN.SERVICE`` for any service that has an ``entity_id`` parameter, with that ``entity_id`` set to ``DOMAIN.ENTITY``.
 Proposed by @dlashua (#64).
+- VSCode connections to pyscript's Jupyter kernel now work.
+Two changes were required: VSCode immediately closes the heartbeat port, which no longer causes pyscript to shut down the kernel.
+Also, ``stdout`` messages are flushed prior to sending the execute complete message.
+This is to ensure `log` and `print` messages get displayed in VSCode.
+One benign but unresolved bug with VSCode is that when you connect to the pyscript kernel, VSCode starts a second pyscript Jupyter kernel, before shutting that second one down.

 The bug fixes since 0.32 in master include: